Mc-Vin/Netease_Game_Homepage/README.md

 # Netease_Game_Homepage
 This project is the homepage of "http://game.163.com/".
-This project was completed by using HTML, CSS and JavaScript.
+It is completed by using HTML, CSS and native JavaScript.